 Martech services from the Big 3 costs a fortune

-But they can afford to do all these things (hire good people, run high quality events) because the prices they charge companies to use their technology are usually huge.
+They can afford to do all these things (hire good people, run high quality events) because the prices they charge companies to use their technology are usually huge.
 We’re talking six and seven figures investment levels on an annual basis.

-In bigger businesses, we’re talking six or seven figure deals.
-Even more on global contracts.

-That’s a lot of money for what’s basically software in most cases.
+That’s a lot of money for what’s basically software in many cases.